How to Get Rid of Fleas

 Check the hind-quarters of your dog or the head and neck of your cat.
 These are the areas that are targeted and where you might see signs of flea activity.

 Carefully look at your pet’s skin for fine black droppings.
-This is ‘flea dirt’ or adult flea faeces and looks like ground black pepper.
+This is ‘flea dirt’ or adult flea feces and looks like ground black pepper.
 A good way to spot it is to use a flea comb over a sheet of white paper, which makes it easier to see the small black specks.

 Another sign of a problem is flea dirt on pet bedding, carpets or rugs.